fhswf/shem/design.md

 - providing configuration data and a communication channel to modules
 - sanitizing and rate-limiting data from modules and passing it on
 - detecting module failure and trying to resolve it by restarting
-- storing historical data [could be outsourced to a module]
+- storing historical data (with the help of a special module)
 - allow the user to change configuration in a safe way (validate configuration data, require authentication and (local) attestation)
 - logging and communicating important errors to the user immediately